Dmitri-Sintsov/django-jinja-knockout/docs/views.rst

 This is useful when the additional client-side processing is required, or when the form is the part of some component, like :ref:`macros_bs_tabs` tab.

 Zero or one related form is supported and zero / one / many of inline formsets.
-Adding / removing inlie forms is supported via Knockout.js custom bindings with XSS protection, which are generated via `set_knockout_template`_ function that uses `InlineFormRenderer`_ with formset `empty_form`_.
+Adding / removing inline forms is supported via Knockout.js custom bindings with XSS protection, which are generated via `set_knockout_template`_ function that uses `InlineFormRenderer`_ with formset `empty_form`_.
 HTML rendering usually is performed with Jinja2 `bs_inline_formsets()`_ macro.